Nutritional Deficiencies in Children

 ➢ A quarter of your plate should have good sources of protein (such as meat, poultry, fish, eggs, tofu, and dairy products like milk, yoghurt, and cheese)

-➢ Make sure that half of your plate is filled with fruits and vegetables. - Make sure your child drinks enough water up to 6 to 8 glasses every day.
+• Make sure your child drinks enough water up to 6 to 8 glasses every day.
 This is essential to keep the body hydrated, flushes out toxins and carries nutrients.

-- Some kids might struggle to get all the nutrients they need just from food, especially picky eaters or those on strict plant-based diets.
+• Some kids might struggle to get all the nutrients they need just from food, especially picky eaters or those on strict plant-based diets.
 This can be because they might not eat enough fruits, veggies, or meat, leading to lower levels of energy, protein, vitamins, and minerals.

-- To help your picky eater get all the good stuff they need, consider adding a specially designed milk formula to their diet.
+• To help your picky eater get all the good stuff they need, consider adding a specially designed milk formula to their diet.
 These milks often have higher vitamins and minerals packed into each calorie compared to regular milk, like a "nutritional upgrade."
 Look for options that are also lower in sugar or contain zero sugar.

 For children who might not be getting all the nutrients they need for healthy growth, paediatricians may recommend a supplement.
 Ascenda is an energy and nutrient dense formula milk packed with 38 essential nutrients to help ensure your child gets the nutrients they need to reach their full growth potential including iron, zinc, folic acid, vitamins A, B6, B12, C, and D. But most importantly, it's rich in protein and calcium, the key building blocks for healthy bones and muscles.
 This formula helps to address nutritional gaps in your child's diet and contribute to their optimal growth.